SAP in the Gartner Magic Quadrant: What Leader Positions Mean in Practice

 What Does the Gartner Magic Quadrant Actually Measure?

-SAP serves approximately 425,000-480,000 customers in 180+ countries (DataCaptive, 2025).
-Gartner’s framework helps buyers evaluate vendors of this scale across two dimensions.
+SAP serves roughly 425,000-480,000 customers in 180+ countries (DataCaptive, 2025).
+Gartner’s framework tries to make sense of vendors at that scale.
+Two axes.

 Where Does SAP Hold Leader Positions?

-Personalisation Engines — 7 consecutive years.
+Personalisation Engines, 7 consecutive years.
 SAP Emarsys recognised for AI-driven customer segmentation, predictive analytics, and omnichannel campaign execution (SAP Emarsys, 2026).

 Warehouse Management Systems.
-SAP EWM recognised for high-volume warehouse operations, advanced picking strategies, and integration with S/4HANA logistics.
+SAP EWM recognised for high-volume warehouse operations, advanced picking strategies, and tight integration with S/4HANA logistics.

 Transportation Management Systems.
 SAP TM recognised for multi-modal transportation planning, freight cost management, and global trade compliance.